Qovery/documentation/website/docs/getting-started/how-qovery-works.md

 <Alert type="info">

-Check out our guides on how to install Qovery on your [AWS][guides.advanced.guide-amazon-web-services], [Digital Ocean][guides.advanced.guide-digital-ocean] and [Scaleway][guides.advanced.guide-scaleway] account.
+Check out our guides on how to install Qovery on your [AWS][guides.advanced.guide-amazon-web-services] and [Scaleway][guides.advanced.guide-scaleway] account.

 </Alert>